Negau helmets

 A Negau helmet excavated at Hallstatt Archaeological Site in Vače, near Vače, Slovenia.
 Kept by Museum of Prehistory and Early History (Berlin).

 The Negau helmets are 26 bronze helmets (23 of which are preserved) dating to c.
 450 BC–350 BC, found in 1812 in a cache in Ženjak, near Negau, Duchy of Styria (now Negova, Slovenia).
-The helmets are of typical Etruscan 'vetulonic' shape, sometimes described as of the Negau type.
+The helmets are of typical Etruscan vetulonic shape, sometimes described as of the Negau type.
 It is not clear when they were buried, but they seem to have been left at the Ženjak site for ceremonial reasons.
 The village of Ženjak was of great interest to German archaeologists during the Nazi period and was briefly renamed Harigast during World War II.
 The site has never been excavated properly.

+Discovery

+The helmets were discovered by Jurij Slaček while he was clearing land for farming.
+Slaček found the 26 helmets stacked inside each other.
+He broke one helmet during a test, and sold the remaining 25 to Johann Denzl, a coppersmith in nearby Moribar.
+When Archduke John of Austria learned of the discovery, he sought the helmets for the Universalmuseum Joanneum.
+Denzl sent the museum 17 helmets, having previously sold or processed the other eight.
+12 of the helmets were transferred to the Kunsthistorisches Museum in Vienna.

+Six of the eight missing helmets were gradually identified.
+One of the helmets was previously owned by Ludwig Michael Schwanthaler.
+Another helmet had been housed at Saint Paul's Abbey, Lavanttal until 1932.
+The remaining two missing helmets are thought to have been melted down by Denzl shortly after he acquired them.

 Inscriptions

 Inscription on helmet Negau B. The inscription reads right-to-left.

 On one of the helmets ("Negau B"), there is an inscription in a northern Etruscan alphabet.
 The date of the inscription is unclear, but it may be as old as 350–300 BC (Teržan 2012).
 It is read, right-to-left, as: